Marek Edelman: Later life

+A couple of days before the official event, on April 17, 1983, several hundred Solidarity members staged a commemoration of their own, gathering spontaneously at the Warsaw Ghetto Memorial.
+Edelman was then prevented from being present at this occasion because he was being held under house arrest back in Lodz.
+Edelman sat in his house surrounded by the police cars, at a table set for a fancy dinner which included empty places because the police were not letting the guests in, except the journalist Hanna Krall.

+Edelman was a lifelong anti-Zionist.
+In a 1985 interview, he said Zionism was a "lost cause" and questioned Israel's viability.
+He remained firmly Polish, refusing to emigrate to Israel.
+In his old age, Edelman spoke in defence of the Palestinian people, as he felt that the Jewish self-defence for which he had fought was in danger of crossing the line into oppression.

-In post-communist Poland, Edelman was a member of several centrist liberal parties: the Citizens' Movement for Democratic Action, Democratic Union, Freedom Union and Democratic Party – demokraci.pl.
+In post-Communist Poland, Edelman was a member of several centrist liberal parties: the Citizens' Movement for Democratic Action, Democratic Union, Freedom Union and Democratic Party – demokraci.pl.
 He supported the 1999 NATO bombing of Yugoslavia as well as the 2003 Iraq war, both of which he saw as instances of American democracy saving countries from fascism again.
+On April 17, 1998, Edelman was awarded Poland's highest decoration, the Order of the White Eagle.
+He also received the French Legion of Honour.

-He lent public support to anti-fascist initiatives and to organisations combatting antisemitism.
+Edelman lent public support to anti-fascist initiatives and to organisations combatting antisemitism.
 In 1993, he accompanied a convoy of goods into the city of Sarajevo while that city was under siege.
 Edelman strongly condemned international indifference during the Bosnian Genocide in the early 1990s, calling it a disgrace for the rest of Europe and "a delayed victory by Hitler – a victory from the grave."

-On April 17, 1998, Edelman was awarded Poland's highest decoration, the Order of the White Eagle.
-He received the French Legion of Honour.

-Edelman was a lifelong anti-Zionist.
-In a 1985 interview, he said Zionism was a "lost cause" and he questioned Israel's viability.
-He remained firmly Polish, refusing to emigrate to Israel.

-In his old age, he spoke in defence of the Palestinian people, as he felt that the Jewish self-defence for which he had fought was in danger of crossing the line into oppression.
-In August 2002, he wrote an open letter to the Palestinian resistance leaders.
+In August 2002, Edelman wrote an open letter to the Palestinian resistance leaders.
 Although the letter criticised the Palestinian suicide attacks, its tone infuriated the Israeli government and press.
 According to the late British writer and activist Paul Foot, "He wrote [the letter] in a spirit of solidarity from a fellow resistance fighter, as a former leader of a Jewish uprising not dissimilar in desperation to the Palestinian uprising in the occupied territories."
-He addressed his letter "To all the leaders of Palestinian military, paramilitary and guerilla organizations – To all the soldiers of Palestinian militant groups".
+He addressed his letter "To all the leaders of Palestinian military, paramilitary and guerrilla organizations – To all the soldiers of Palestinian militant groups."

-Moshe Arens, former Israeli Defence Minister and Foreign Minister, visited Edelman in Warsaw in 2005 to discuss the Warsaw Ghetto Uprising.
-Arens admired Edelman and tried unsuccessfully to gain official Israeli recognition for him.
-Following Edelman's death, Arens recalled in Haaretz: